Tell the G20 to help protect the most vulnerable economies

 COVID-19 has hit the world hard.
 But whilst rich countries have spent over $14 trillion to protect their economies, vulnerable countries have been left behind.

-African countries have a funding gap of $345 billion for 2020-23 to restart their economies and fund urgent healthcare, vaccination and education programmes.
+African countries are facing additional financing needs of $285 billion through 2025 just to respond to the pandemic.
+They need nearly twice as much to fund essential services and to get back on their previous growth path.
 This is just a tiny percentage of what rich countries have spent to protect themselves from the pandemic in the past year.

 Add your name to ONE’s letter asking Secretary Yellen and G20 leaders to do all they can support efforts for the most vulnerable countries to recover from COVID-19.